panfilo0113/code-challenge/README.md

 ## Challenge 2: Frontend Development

 In this challenge, candidates will create a frontend application that interacts with the list of books from Challenge 1.
-The frontend should allow users to view the list of books, add new books, update existing books, and delete books.
+The frontend should allow users to view the list of books, add new books, search and filter books.

 ### Instruction & Files